 - a) each entry into the Regulatory Area.
-This report shall be made at least (6) hours in advance of the vessel's entry and shall include the date, the time and geographical position of the vessel. - b) each exit from the Regulatory Area and except as provided in (c), each movement from one NAFO division to another NAFO division.
-This report shall be made prior to the vessel's exit from the Regulatory Area or entry into a NAFO division and shall include the date, time and geographical position of the vessel. - When vessels conduct a fishery between divisions 3L and 3N and 3N and 30 c) which necessitates crossing the line between the divisions more than once during a period of 24 (twenty-four) consecutive hours, and provided that they remain within 10 miles of the line between the divisions the vessels concerned shall not report each change of division but shall instead report when first crossing the line between the divisions, intervals not exceeding 24 (twenty-four) hours thereafter, the date, the time and their geographical position.
+This report shall be made at least six (6) hours in advance of the vessel's entry and shall include the date, the time and geographical position of the vessel. - b) each exit from the Regulatory Area and except as provided in (c), each movement from one NAFO division to another NAFO division.
+This report shall be made prior to the vessel's exit from the Regulatory Area or entry into a NAFO division and shall include the date, time and geographical position of the vessel. - c) When vessels conduct a fishery between Divisions 3L and 3N, and 3N and 3O which necessitates crossing the line between the divisions more than once during a period of twenty-four (24) consecutive hours, and provided that they remain within ten (10) miles of the line between the divisions the vessels concerned shall not report each change of division but shall instead report when first crossing the line between the divisions, and at intervals not exceeding twenty-four (24) hours thereafter, the date, the time and their geographical position.
 When such vessels leave the delimited area of 10 miles either side of the line between the divisions concerned, they shall again report the date, the time and their geographical position.